Download Zipped Enrolled WP 9 HB0241.ZIP 26,493 Bytes

 Subsection (1) must be ratified by all the counties participating in the local health department.

 removed by the local health officer for cause.
-A hearing [by the board] shall be granted if requested
+A hearing [

 by the employee.